 Our resources for children and teens affected by spinal cord injury (developed in collaboration with Jumo Health)

 A podcast series for adolescents and young adults, Dominic Freestone openly talks about how he acquired his C5-6 spinal cord injury , his initial stages of recovery, health and fitness, mental health, relationships, self-care, independence and family matters.
 He doesn’t shy away from confronting topics.
 This resource hopes to provide education and support as young people transition from child to adult healthcare services to live a fulfilling and independent adult life.

 Dom says “I know I would have found something like this really useful when I was first injured and at other points along the journey of my recovery and transition to my ‘new’ life,” Dom said.
 “So I’m hoping they will be useful for others out there” he added.

 Download and listen to the podcasts by accessing through the links below:

-These fun and educational comics teach children, their families and peers about spinal cord injuries.
-They also offer medical professionals another resource to share with their patients.
+Fun, educational and innovative comics to teach children, their families and peers about spinal cord injuries.
+The comics may also be useful for medical professionals to share with their patients.

 - Evander’s Meditotz Adventure, designed to appeal to 3-7 year olds